gmac/graphql-stitching-ruby/README.md

 }
 ```

-The above representation of a `Product` type contains nothing but a key that is available in other locations.
-Therefore, this representation will never require an inbound request to fetch it, and its resolver query may be omitted.
+This key-only representation will never require an inbound request to fetch it, and therefore its resolver query may be omitted.

 #### List queries